Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients, working closely with designers to bring their visions to reality.
+- Custom built and installed cabinets for residential customers Working closely with designers to bring their visions to reality.

-- Successfully completed multiple remodeling projects within specified timeframes while ensuring the highest quality standards.
+- Achieved successful completion of multiple remodeling projects within specified timeframes with the highest standards of quality.

-- Assisting other tradespeople on the construction site to assure a smooth work flow and respect for deadlines on projects.
+- Worked with other tradespeople on projects to make sure of a smooth working processes and the respect of deadlines on projects.

-Write down each job experience by reverse order of chronological sequence, starting with the most recent position.
+Record each experience by reverse order of chronological sequence, starting with the most recent job.

 5. Education

-Within this area, mention your education background that is related to carpentry.
-Include the name of the institution, the degree or diploma you earned (if relevant), and the year of completion.
+This section should list your educational background related to carpentry.
+In this section, include the name of the institution, the degree/diploma you received (if applicable) and the date of completion.

 Example: